animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="partitioned-region"></a>Partitioned Region

-The Spring Data for GemFire XML namespace also supports `PARTITION` Regions.
+The Spring Data for VMware GemFire XML namespace also supports `PARTITION` Regions.

 A partitioned region is a region where data is divided between peer servers hosting the region so that each peer stores a subset of the